recp/simple-collada-viewer/README.md

 # simple-collada-viewer

 # This is outdated!
 I'll update it later.
-All these libraries are updated and become better.
+All these libraries are updated and became better.

 This repo shows hot to load a document and render it using these libraries:
 - [AssetKit](https://github.com/recp/assetkit) 3D loader